Get

 What Is the Vizsla Like With Children?

-Almost all Hungarian Vizslas adore the children they have the fortune to meet.
-The busy buzz of family life won’t put off well-socialized Vizslas, and they’ll often be there to celebrate a birthday and milestone alongside your child.
-Older children who can train them will learn how loving and intelligent the breed is, and they’ll find a best friend and confidant.
+Almost all Vizslas adore the children they have the fortune to meet.
+The busy buzz of family life won’t put off well-socialized Vizslas, and they’ll often be there to celebrate birthdays and other milestones alongside your child.
+Older kids who can train them will learn how loving and intelligent the breed is, and they’ll also find a best friend and confidant.

-Older children can take an active role in the care and training of a Vizsla, and many will find the dogs to be a loyal and unwavering presence in their lives.
-Sports are an excellent opportunity for older children to connect with the Vizsla, and they often excel at canine sports such as agility.
-They love to run free (most of them need to), so biking or jogging with their Vizsla is another opportunity for kids to get outdoors with their dogs.
+Older children can take an active role in the care and training of a Vizsla, and many will find the dog to be a loyal and unwavering presence in their lives.
+Sports are excellent opportunities for older children to connect with their pup, and the Vizsla often excels at canine sports, such as agility.
+These dogs love to run free (most of them need to), so biking or jogging is another opportunity for kids to get outdoors with their pets.

-Vizslas can be stubborn, however, due to how intelligent they are.
-Kids should get involved with training their Vizsla as much as possible to show them who’s the boss, but they should remember to use positive training methods and never frighten or hurt their dog.
+Due to their intelligence, Vizslas can be stubborn.
+The children should get involved with training the dogs as much as possible to show them who’s the leader, but they should remember to use positive training methods and never frighten or hurt their pet.

 What Activities Can Kids Do With Vizslas?

-Children can do so many activities with their dogs that we can’t list them all here, which is amazing!
-However, we can list some activities a retrieving breed like the Vizsla will likely love:
+Children can do so many activities with dogs that we can’t list them all here, which is amazing!
+However, we can list a few activities that a retrieving breed like the Vizsla will likely love:

 • Hide and seek